AWhetter/reminderbot/README.md

 TODO
 -----
 Tests!

-Add support for saving reminders, and reloading them on startup if the bot dies
+(Including if we can set 2 reminders at once).

 Add support for repeating reminders (with a configurable minimum interval)